 Having reunited at the end of 2014, G4 celebrated their 10th Anniversary by performing for 'One Night Only' at London's Barbican Centre on 17th November.
 Due to phenomenal demand, they have since embarked on a 20-date UK Reunion Tour, an 8-date 'Christmas By Candlelight Tour' in 2015 and released a Christmas album.
 In 2016, they toured to 29 venues across the UK on their Back For Good Tour, followed by a 14-date Christmas Tour in churches and cathedrals.
 In 2017, made their Asia debut, and took their 'Live in Concert' tour to 35 venues in the UK, and recorded their London Union Chapel concert as a DVD where they were joined by special guests Merrill Osmond and Lesley Garrett CBE.

-Most recently, Mike released his hotly-anticipated second solo album called '10 Years On' which marks the 10th anniversary of his father's passing, and includes some of his self-penned songs as well as some classics like Ol' Man River.
-This was followed by a solo UK tour in October, and now he is back on the road with G4 for their Christmas tour this festive season in 24 cathedrals and iconic buildings across the UK, including Blackpool Tower Ballroom.
+In 2018, Mike released his hotly-anticipated second solo album called '10 Years On' which marked the 10th anniversary of his father's passing, and included some of his self-penned songs as well as some classics like Ol' Man River.
+This resulted in a solo UK tour in October, and then Mike hit the road again for G4's Christmas tour in 24 cathedrals and iconic buildings across the UK, including Blackpool Tower Ballroom.

-In 2019, Mike has made the debut of his dream title role in Mendelssohn's Elijah, played the role of Duke of Norfolk in Saint-Saëns' opera Henry VIII, and returns to Opera Holland Park for the fourth summer running in Cilea's L'arlesiana.
-He also has a range of solo shows across the UK, and he looks forward to joining the guys again for the G4's biggest Christmas tour to date at the end of the year.
+In 2019, Mike has made the debut of his dream title role in Mendelssohn's Elijah, played the role of Duke of Norfolk in Saint-Saëns' opera Henry VIII, and returned to Opera Holland Park for the fourth summer running in Cilea's L'arlesiana.

 MIKE'S TV APPEARANCES